frknaykc/Dragon-RansomwareHQ/CactusRansomware/readme.md

 # Cactus Ransomware Overview

 Cactus ransomware employs a combination of AES and RSA algorithms to encrypt business users' data, subsequently demanding a substantial ransom to restore access to the files.
 This ransomware, noted in a ransom note titled `cAcTuS.readme.txt`, was active in the second half of March 2023.
 It primarily targets English-speaking users and has the potential to spread worldwide.

+## Directories for IOC and Notes

+For more detailed information, please refer to the following directories:

+- **IOCs**: Contains all the Indicators of Compromise related to Cactus ransomware.
+[IOC Directory](IOC)
+- **Notes**: Contains ransom notes and other related documents left by the ransomware group.
+[Notes Directory](Note)

 ## File Extension Changes